 - Use your hearing aids as your hearing care professional recommends.
-Incorrect use may damage vour hearing. - Do not use a broken or modified hearing aid.
+Incorrect use may damage your hearing. - Do not use a broken or modified hearing aid.
 It may not work properly and may be harmful to your hearing.
-It may also cause scratches or sores due to sharp edges. - Use only original consumables from the manufacturer (e.g., domes). - Use only accessories intended for use with your hearing aids.
-Consult your hearing aid professional for more information
+It may also cause scratches or sores due to sharp edges. - Use only original consumables from the manufacturer (e.g., wax guards). - Use only accessories intended for use with your hearing aids.
+Consult your hearing aid professional for more information.

 - Do not try to modify the shape of your hearing aid or accessories.
-This can cause skin reactions or sharp edges leading to scratches or sores.

-- If you have two hearing aids, they may each be programmed differently.
+This can cause skin reactions or sharp edges leading to scratches or sores. - If you have two hearing aids, they may each be programmed differently.
 Do not swap them as this could damage your hearing.
 Your hearing aids are color-coded.
 Left = blue.
 Right = red.
-If your hearing aids are not color coded, ask your hearing care professional to add color coding.

-- If you experience side effects, contact a hearing care professional.
-Possible side effects from wearing a hearing aid may be:

-- Dizziness

-- Tinnitus

-- Perceived worsening of hearing loss

-- Nausea

-- Headache

-- Skin reaction

-- Far wax accumulation

-- If you suspect that you have a dome, wax filter, or other object in your ear canal, consult your hearing care professional.
-These objects can be harmful and can cause an infection in your ear.

-- If you have a sore or injury where your hearing aid touches your ear or head, continued use of the hearing aid may cause it to worsen or prevent it from healing.
-Consult a hearing care professional for assistance

-- Your hearing aids are tuned to your hearing.
-Do not allow others to use your hearing aids as this can damage their hearing.

-- When using wireless functions, your hearing aid uses low-powered digitally coded transmissions to communicate with other wireless devices.
+If your hearing aids are not color coded, ask your hearing care professional to add color coding. - If you suspect that you have a dome, wax filter, or other object in your ear canal, consult your hearing care professional.
+These objects can be harmful and can cause an infection in your ear. - If you have a sore or injury where your hearing aid touches your ear or head, continued use of the hearing aid may cause it to worsen or prevent it from healing.
+Consult a hearing care professional for assistance. - Your hearing aids are tuned to your hearing.
+Do not allow others to use your hearing aids as this can damage their hearing. - When using wireless functions, your hearing aid uses low-powered digitally coded transmissions to communicate with other wireless devices.
 It is possible, but not likely, that other electronic devices will be affected.
 If this happens, move the hearing aid away from the affected electronic device. - Turn off hearing aid wireless functionality when this is required.